WeHaveNoEyes/Annex/README.md

 Access the web UI at `http://localhost` (all-in-one) or `http://localhost:3000` (server-only) and complete the setup wizard.

-See [Docker Deployment](docs/deployment.md) for docker-compose examples and [Proxmox Deployment](docs/proxmox-deployment.md) for Proxmox 9.1+ native Docker support.
+See [Docker Deployment](docs/deployment.md) for docker-compose examples and production deployment options.

 ### Manual Installation